remembrance1/javierngkh/content/talk/Basics in R (1).md

 +++
 date = "2018-05-11T12:30:00"
 title = "R Basics"
 abstract = "Come learn the basics of R!
-This is a powerful programming language used by Statisticians and Biomedical Scientists alike to analyze data, big and small"
+This is a powerful programming language used by Statisticians and Biomedical Scientists alike to analyze data, big and small."

 abstract_short = "A free workshop on the basics of R programming." event = "R Foundation I"